rohanchauhan/ebook-api/README.md

 * Persistence using MongoDB and Transaction using Fawn
 * Authentication with hashed passwords and Authorization using JWT
 * Configuration using config
-* Middlewares for authentication, authorization, validation and error handling

 ## APIs:
 * Categories